bhklab/handbook/docs/contributing/adding_content.md

 > This document will guide you through the process of adding a new page to the
 > handbook.

-!!! note
+!!! tip

-    This section assumes you have already completed the [Prerequisites][prerequisites] section.

-## MkDocs

     The handbook is built using [MkDocs](https://www.mkdocs.org/) and [Material for MkDocs](https://squidfunk.github.io/mkdocs-material/).
     These tools also have extensive documentation and guides for contributing to a Mkdocs project.

-Please refer to their respective documentation *first* for any questions you might have.
+    Please refer to their respective documentation **first** for any questions you might have.

 ## Adding Content to the Documentation